f-koehler/journal-club-vqs/journal-club-vqs.md

 # Overview

-### What is VQE?
+### What is a VQE?

+* variational quantum eigen solver (VQE)
 * variational hybrid quantum-classical algorithm
-* aims to solve eigenvalue problems
+* aims to solve eigenvalue problems and optimization problems that can be formulated as such
 * initially proposed to solve quantum chemistry problems [@peruzzo2014]
 * makes even small quantum systems useful in conjunction with classical routines

 ### How does it work?

 1. prepares a trial state $\ket{\Psi(\vec{\theta})}$ on a quantum computer using a parametric circuit $U(\vec{\theta})$
-2. evaluate cost function (expectation value) on quantum computer
+2. evaluate cost function (expectation value) on the quantum computer
 3. optimize $\vec{\Theta}$ using a classical computer
 4. repeat until converged